NYCDOB/Facades/Draft2.md

 #### FAÇADE VIOLATIONS

-DOB Façade Violations are issued for the following: *Failure to File a Façade Technical Report (NRF)* AND *Failure to File an Amended Façade Technical Report*.
+DOB Façade Violations are issued for the following: *Failure to File a Façade Technical Report (NRF)* and *Failure to File an Amended Façade Technical Report*.
 The issuance of these violations has increased over the last two years as a result of owners not submitting the LL 11/98 technical report for their FISP cycle.

 <br/>The top 2 ECB violations issued by DOB are for *Failure to Maintain Buildings Wall(s) or Appurtenances* and *Failure To Take Required Measures To Secure Public Safety - Unsafe Façade*.